-Tokenization involves converting assets or rights into a digital form—tokens.
+Tokenization involves converting assets or rights into a digital form of tokens.
 These tokens can be owned, used, exchanged, and transferred by their owner via a blockchain without an intermediary.
-For example, you can convert assets like real estate, artworks, credit card data, commodities, precious metals, and classic cars into tokens.
+For example, you can convert assets like real estate, artwork, credit card data, commodities, precious metals, and classic cars into tokens.

 With intermediaries out of the equation, tokenization makes trade and commerce cost-efficient.
 Further, blockchain allows for transparency and smooth data flow.
 Also, tokenization allows you to create multiple valued fractions out of your asset.

 For example, imagine you own a house worth $10,000.
 You can decide to tokenize your house and split it into 10 tokens worth $1000 each.
 In this way, you can carry out meaningful exchanges for other assets.
 For example, if another buyer feels your house is worth investing in, they can buy your tokens in exchange for any other asset.
 The token you buy could be one that you find valuable.
 In this way, both parties benefit from the trade.

 Tokenization has opened up the possibility of representing real-world assets as virtual assets.
 The first use case of tokens happened in the 17th-century British empire, where tokens served as alternatives to coins for exchanging goods.
 Hence, tokens already have an identity as an instrument of goods exchange.